RosdasHH/bamscan/README.md

 ## 🧠 How it works

 1. Configure your filaments in **Bambuddy**
-2. Print spool inserts using the provided Makerworld link
+2. Print spool inserts using the provided Makerworld link or use your own custom qr codes
 3. Attach QR codes to your filament spools and assign it in the app
 4. Use BamScan to scan a spool
 5. Assign it to the correct AMS slot on your printer